qhtml/qhtml.js/README.md

  - extend q-script support to create more seamless integration

 <h2>
-For more explainations, examples, and tools, visit
+For more detailed documentation, examples, and tools, visit
    <a href="https://www.datafault.net/qhtml">https://www.datafault.net/qhtml</a>
 </h2>